Bonfida/solana-name-service-guide/sns-book/src/domain-name/records.md

 ## The SOL record

 The SOL record can be used to receive funds to a different address than the one owning the domain.
-This allows people to hold the domain on a cold wallet while still being able to receive funds on a hot wallet.
+This allows people to hold the domain on a cold wallet while still being able to receive funds in a hot wallet.

 The SOL record data contains a 96-byte array that is the concatenation of a public key (32 bytes) and signature (64 bytes).
 The first 32 bytes represent the public key (`pubkey`) to which funds should be sent and the next 64 bytes are the signature of `pubkey_as_bytes + record_key_as_bytes` signed by the owner of the domain.
 If the signature is invalid funds **must not** be transfered.